Best Virginia Reckless Driving Lawyer VA Attorney • 1500+ Reviews

 Virginia Reckless Driving Trials Are Adversarial By Design

-If you have been accused of driving recklessly in Virginia, then your case will eventually be set for trial before a Virginia General District Court.
+If you have been accused of driving recklessly in Virginia, then your case will eventually be set for trial before a Virginia Court.
 Reckless driving is a motor vehicle code violation and a criminal offense.
 Trials are adversarial in nature.
-This involves a structured and formalized dispute between the Commonwealth Attorney’s Office and the defense.
+This involves a structured and formalized dispute between the Commonwealth Attorney’s Office and your Virginia reckless driving lawyer.
 The adversarial system is designed to ensure a fair trial according to the rules of law and evidence by allowing each party to present their case and to be able to challenge the other’s evidence and arguments.
 The judge evaluates the evidence and arguments, and reaches a verdict.
 This system ensures that the prosecution meets its high standard of proof.

 Driver Improvement Program For Reckless Driving Cases